sinha-abhash/machine-learning/README.md

 - **Numpy** for arrays and matrices
 - **Matplotlib** for plotting graphs

-The codes have been explained in the [blog](https://medium.com/machinelearningalgorithms)
+The codes have been explained in the [blog](https://medium.com/machinelearningalgorithms) under the respective stories.

 ## Libraries required
 - Numpy 1.13.1 or greater.